open-education-hub/essentials-security/explaining-the-internet/index.md

 ### DHCP

 **Dynamic Host Configuration Protocol (DHCP)** is a protocol used in order to manage and distribute IP addresses.
-Hosts are *leased* IP addresses from DHCP servers for some limited amounts of time.
+Hosts are *leased* IP addresses from DHCP servers for a limited amount of time.
 When an address is about to expire, a host can ask the server to extend the lease.
 You can read more about DHCP servers [here](https://www.infoblox.com/glossary/dhcp-server/).